kunalyeole25/RailwayReservation/README.md

 ## Files and Directories

 - `main.cpp`: The main source code for the Railway Reservation System.
-- `trains/`: This directory contains text files representing different trains, including their seat configurations.
+- `trainlist/`: This directory contains text files representing different trains, including their seat configurations.
-- `reservations/`: This directory stores reservation data in separate text files for each train.
+- `passanger/`: This directory stores reservation data in separate text files for each train.
-- `data_manager.h` and `data_manager.cpp`: These files handle file input/output operations.
+- `id/`: This file contains login details of users.

 ## Contributing